roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

  "A little later I'm heading to "Annie's."
 It's a nice bar and tonight they are having a good blues band.
 Do you like the blues?"

  Did I?
 Of course I knew who B. B. King and Muddy Waters were, but did I like the blues?
 Maybe, maybe not, but I did like Dave's smile and his demeanor.
 "Sure Dave, I like the blues.
 Who doesn't?
 How do I get to Annie's from here?
 Can I follow you?"
-Report_Story #2